 Depositors do not need to make any formal request for reimbursement.
 FITD directly takes over the reimbursement process.

 Reimbursement is done directly by FITD through an Agent bank and its branches.
-Depositors can go to any of the branches of the Agent bank and receive their money via: i) bank transfer to a current account (different from that held with the liquidated bank); ii) bankers’ drafts; iii) cash withdrawal.
+Depositors can go to any of the branches of the Agent bank and receive their money via: i) bank transfer to a current account (different from that held with the liquidated bank); ii) bankers’ drafts; iii) cash withdrawal (in compliance with current legislation).

 FITD will ensure to provide depositors with all necessary information and clarifications on its website.